Undergraduate Scholarships

 Give to the Laurie and Norris Brand Endowed Scholarship in Chemical Engineering

-This scholarship was created in memory of Norris Brand who passed away November 26, 2016.
+This scholarship was created in the memory of Norris Brand who passed away November 26, 2016.
 Both Norris and Laurie had connections to the University.
-Norris graduated in 1975 with his Chemical Engineering degree.
+Norris graduated in 1975 with a chemical engineering degree.
 Laurie retired from working at the University of Minnesota in 2012 after 31 years in various departments.
 Norris worked for General Mills Chemicals, Henkel AG & Co., & HB Fuller as a process engineer.
-His career took him across the globe and afforded many experiences including construction of an adhesives plant in Nanjing, China from the ground up, and allowed him to mentor many junior engineers.
+His career took him across the globe and afforded many experiences including the construction of an adhesives plant in Nanjing, China from the ground up, and allowed him to mentor many junior engineers.
 While working for Henkel AG & Co., Norris, Laurie and their two children (Tony and Jenny) lived in Cork, Ireland for a year while Norris put chemical processes into Henkel's Cork plant.
-Norris loved chemical engineering and after retiring started a consulting business.
-His chemical engineering degree allowed him and our family many wonderful experiences.<br> <br> This scholarship will provide financial support to students enrolled at the University of Minnesota who are full-time, undergraduate students enrolled in the College of Science and Engineering, studying chemical engineering, and demonstrate financial need.
+Norris loved chemical engineering and after retiring, started a consulting business.
+His chemical engineering degree allowed him and his family many wonderful experiences.
+This scholarship will provide financial support to students enrolled at the University of Minnesota who are full-time undergraduate students enrolled in the College of Science and Engineering, are studying chemical engineering, and have demonstrated financial need.

 +